mlgg/GettingCleaningData/README.md

 --reads related data from a study related to Samsung mobile phones.
---combines the data and provides labels for unclear elements --organizes the data as a "tidy data" set and writes this set to file as tidydata.txt *the code book describing variables for the run_analysis.R script
+--combines the data and provides labels for unclear elements --organizes the data as a "tidy data" set and writes this set to file as tidydata.txt

+*the code book describing variables for the run_analysis.R script can also be found in this repository as CodeBook.